Meet our 2025 Speakers

 Dr. Babu is an Associate Professor of Neurology at Harvard Medical School and a neurologist at Massachusetts General Hospital.
 Her research focuses on neuromuscular disorders and clinical trial design, particularly in ALS.
 Dr. Babu will discuss the implementation of adaptive trial designs in neuromuscular disorders, emphasizing the benefits of platform trials in accelerating therapeutic development for rare diseases.

-Dr. Sparks is a rare disease clinical development consultant with prior experience at Sanofi-Genzyme, focusing on translating clinical insights into successful commercialization strategies.
+Dr. Sparks is Vice President, Clinical Development at Tessera Therapeutics, with prior experience at Sanofi-Genzyme, focusing on translating clinical insights into successful commercialization strategies.
 She will share real-world examples of rare disease product launches, emphasizing the integration of clinical development and market access planning.

 Suzanne Gaglianone serves as patient representative at Reveragen BioPharma and is the founder of Patient Focused Travel.
 She brings considerable experience with patient clinical trial travel and patient focused trial design.
 She will discuss how trial sponsors can share individual patient data.